Decoding general error correcting codes and the role of complementarity: Introduction

 \section{Introduction}

-Reversing the effects of quantum noise and recovering quantum information from a noisy system play a central role in quantum information science toward large-scale quantum information processing, and also in fundamental physics for understanding complex quantum many-body physics, such as scrambling ~\cite{HP2007,SS2008,S2011,LSHOH2013}, the gauge-gravity correspondence~\cite{AH2015, PYHP2015,DHW2016,D2017,HO2019}, and dynamical phase transitions~\cite{LCF2018,JYVL2020,BCA2020}.
-A commonly used technique is quantum error correction (QEC), where quantum information is encoded into the system in the way that it is decodable even after the system becomes noisy.
+Reversing the effects of noise and recovering quantum information from a noisy quantum system are central to large-scale quantum information processing and also offer significant insight into fundamental physics~\cite{PSW2006,dRHRW2016,HP2007,SS2008,LSHOH2013,AH2015, PYHP2015,DHW2016,D2017,HQRY2016,RY2017,NWK2020}.
+A common method to this end is quantum error correction (QEC), where quantum information is encoded into a system in such a way that it is decodable even after the system experiences noise.
+The standard class of quantum error correcting codes (QECCs) is stabilizer codes, but there has been growing interest in QECCs beyond stabilizer codes due to their higher encoding rates, which can be capacity-achieving~\cite{L1997, S2002, D2005, BSST1999, BSST2002}.
+Moreover, non-stabilizer codes are significant in theoretical physics, as they play an important role in the recent studies of quantum many-body systems from the perspective of quantum information theory~\cite{HP2007,SS2008,LSHOH2013}.